wp-plugins/responsive-admin-maintenance-pro/readme.txt

 * Help, Screen option button now working
 * All kinds of conflict issue fixed
 * Documentation menu page added in plugin
-* Meed the author menu page added in plugin
+* Meet the author menu page added in plugin
 * Template preview page added for next version
 * Telephone link improve for all mobile device
 * All kinds of support bug fixed